-Decrease the distractions
+Decrease the Distractions

-Face the child’s desk away from high traffic areas of the classroom.
+Face the inattentive child’s desk away from high traffic areas of the classroom.
 Also, put any classroom aquariums, pets or other potentially distracting displays behind the student, rather than in the line of sight.

 If there is something that you want kids to remember, be sure that you are physically close to them when you speak.
 You may need to use touch where appropriate.
 A hand on the shoulder works well.
 Be sure to:

 - Make eye contact.

 - Have their attention before you begin to speak.

 - Realize that “uh-huh” doesn’t mean a whole lot.

 Kids with ADHD can look you right in the eye, nod their head in agreement at the appropriate times, and “uh-huh” their way through a conversation and still have no idea what you just said.
 This “imitative empathy” can be misleading.
 She may appear to be with you, but she’s really a million miles away, occupied with her own thoughts and internal distractions.
 You might as well be speaking another language.

 Be aware of this “uh-huh” habit.
 Just because she nods and grunt at the semi-appropriate cues does not mean you have made contact.
 Don’t assume the student understands what you are saying.